acavalos/acavalos.github.io/_posts/2019-07-03-NLS-Regression-Using-R.md

 ```

 Perfect, we have all the data we want.
 The next part is creating the models.
-Since we are working with NLS and not Linear Regression, we need to use the nls()
+Since we are working with Non-Linear Regression, we need to use the nls()
 function.
 Unfortunately, to achieve the end goal of providing prediction and confidence intervals,
 we need to create them ourselves!
 For whatever reason, nls() does not return these intervals.
 To
-make these intervals, we need to be a little crafty.
+make these intervals, we need to review the theory and build them manually.
 In fake code, the nls() function will work as follows:

 ```R
 #NLS takes starting parameter *vector* B_0